 For more detailed adjustments, clicking the Advanced button above brings up the Color Controls menu for ABW.

-A number of variables are available including a color wheel for precise toning work.
+Several variables are available, including a color wheel for precise toning work.
 The only issue you'll find with these controls is the lack of a "live" preview of your image in the driver dialog.
-You are provided with a static image that shows the effect of different settings.
+You are provided with a static image showing the effects of different settings.